FluegelsApps/iot-utilities/docs/aruba/aruba_iot_concepts_and_configuration.md

 ### **Authentication and authorization**

-Depending on the [Aruba IoT server connection type](#aruba-iot-interface---server-connection-types) different authentication and authorization methods are supported/required to establish upstream server connections.
+Depending on the [Aruba IoT server connection type](#aruba-iot-server-interface---connection-types) different authentication and authorization methods are supported/required to establish server-side connections.

 Supported authentication and authorization methods: